20 zip codes·Updated June 2026

 94102$2,495/mo

-Get rental comps for any property in San Francisco
+Comps for any address in San Francisco

 Median Asking Rent by Bedroom